What Is Greenhouse Shading and Why Is It So Important?

 Peppers

 Peppers react to excessive light with sunscald on the fruits.
-Greenhouse shading reduces this problem by up to 80%.
+Greenhouse shading significantly reduces this problem.

 Cucumbers